Domattee/DroneManager/docs/holodeck.rst

 * **Newtonsoft Json.NET:** If not present, click the "+" icon, select "Add package by name," and enter ``com.unity.nuget.newtonsoft-json``.
 * **XR Interaction Toolkit:** (Optional) Required for VR functionality.
 Ensure this is installed and the "Oculus" or "OpenXR" provider is enabled in **Project Settings > XR Plug-in Management**.
+TODO: How to install the Gaussian Splatting Plugin

 Usage